-Lesser-quality denture teeth typically don’t offer the same “life-like” (translucent) appearance of higher-quality ones.
-They may also be less resistant to wear and staining and may not come in as many sizes and shapes.
+Lower-quality denture teeth typically don’t have the same “life-like” (translucent) appearance of higher-quality ones.
+They may also be less resistant to wear and staining.
+Additionally, they may not be available in as many shades, sizes and shapes.

-In regard to the plastic that is used to fabricate the denture's pinkish "base," less expensive plastics may not be as colorfast, as resistant to staining or fracture, or come in as many shades as higher-quality ones.
+Lower-quality denture base plastics (the pink part of the appliance) may not be as colorfast, as resistant to staining or fracture, or come in as many shades as higher-quality ones.

 Is the denture pre-made?

-While cheap and quick, this type of product typically makes a poor choice.
-(Ask the dentist if they would fit one of these dentures for their own mother.)
+While cheaper and quick, this type of product typically makes a poor choice.
+(Ask the dentist if they would fit one of these dentures for their own mother.
+We doubt any would.)

 It’s usually possible for a dentist to replace a tooth that’s become detached from its denture.
 And doing so is a simple repair that can bring the appliance back to full function and/or satisfactory appearance.